 Form the Biscuits:

-Use a 2 and ½” round biscuit cutter to cut out 12 biscuits.
+Use a biscuit cutter to cut 12 round circles in the dough.
 Try to be gentle and not flatten the layers.
-If you don’t have a biscuit cutter you can use a round cookie cutter or the rim of a glass to gently cut out the biscuits.
-You can also use a knife and just cut the dough into squares, which is what I always did before I got this little biscuit cutter here.
+If you don’t have a biscuit cutter you can use a round cookie cutter or the rim of a glass to gently cut out the circles.
+Or if you don’t mind them not being round, you can use a knife to cut the dough into squares, which is great because you don’t have any leftover dough scraps.

 What to do with the leftover scraps of dough?

-Biscuit dough doesn’t re-roll very well, but that doesn’t mean you should throw out the scraps.
-You can bake the scraps along with the others, they will just be slightly less attractive.
-Or freeze the leftovers in a bag for later use.
-I like to roll the dough into little balls and add them to soups like dumplings.
+The dough doesn’t reroll well because of the lamination, but that doesn’t mean you should throw out the scraps.
+You can bake them along with the rest of the biscuits, or keep them in a bag for a later use.
+I like to roll the scraps into little balls and use them to make dumpling soup.

 How to Store Biscuits:

+Biscuits are best the same day they’re made.
+Store leftovers in an airtight container and keep them at room temperature for up to 2 days.
 Biscuits are also great for freezing.
-Store any un-eaten biscuits in a plastic bag and keep frozen for up to 6 months.
+Store any leftovers in a plastic bag and keep frozen for up to 6 months.

 How to Reheat Biscuits:

-To reheat in the microwave: wrap them in a damp paper towel and microwave for 20-30 seconds.
-Check to see if they’re warm, if not, microwave 10 to 15 seconds longer.
+To reheat in the microwave: Wrap individual biscuits in a damp kitchen or paper towel and microwave for 30-45 seconds or until warm.

-To reheat in the oven: Bake at 350° for about 5-10 minutes until warm.
+To reheat in the oven: Bake in a 350°F oven for 5-10 minutes or until warm.

 - box grater